Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 * **resourceVersion**: string: An opaque value that represents the internal version of this object that can be used by clients to determine when objects have changed.
 May be used for optimistic concurrency, change detection, and the watch operation on a resource or set of resources.
 Clients must treat these values as opaque and passed unmodified back to the server.
 They may only be valid for a particular resource or set of resources.

 Populated by the system.
 Read-only.
 Value must be treated as opaque by clients and .
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#concurrency-control-and-consistency
-* **selfLink**: string: SelfLink is a URL representing this object.
-Populated by the system.
-Read-only.
+* **selfLink**: string: Deprecated: selfLink is a legacy read-only field that is no longer populated by the system.

-DEPRECATED Kubernetes will stop propagating this field in 1.20 release and the field is planned to be removed in 1.21 release.
 * **uid**: string: UID is the unique in time and space value for this object.
 It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.

 Populated by the system.
 Read-only.
 More info: http://kubernetes.io/docs/user-guide/identifiers#uids